 Approx. Total: $1800.00 - $2,500.00 +GST

 Lessee to coordinate with Independent Building Surveyor.
-Recommend to complete two to three years prior to lease expiry.
+Recommend to complete three to five years prior to lease expiry.

 Report to be arranged by Lessee